-Table 4.3 MN IES at Risk of Indirect Impacts Associated with the Construction Phase -------------- --
+Table 4.3 MN NES at Risk of Indirect Impacts Associated with the Construction Phase -------------- --

 Indirect Impact Relevant MNES Description Frequency Duration Magnitude Weed and pest incursion Threatened flora species Encroachment or exacerbation of exotic weed species including rubber vine and high biomass grasses could inhibit regeneration, increase fire loads and/or smother individuals within the retained areas of potential habitat.
-Infrequent / periodic - fluctuate seasonally and with land management practices or breaches in general construction protocols (weed washdowns, etc.). aate seasonally and and managementaddressed via general land managementides or breaches in al constructionobligations under State laws.cols (weed Localised, but could extend to the broader Study Area if unmanaged.
+Infrequent / periodic - fluctuate seasonally and with land management practices or breaches in general construction protocols (weed washdowns, etc.).
+Temporary - outbreaks addressed via general land management obligations under State laws.
+Localised, but could extend to the broader Study Area if unmanaged.
 Magnitude also considered low given existing condition of habitat is already impacted by weeds and pests.
 Squatter pigeon (southern) The squatter pigeon (southern) is a predominantly ground dwelling species.
 The species is highly susceptible to predation from exotic predators including feral cats and foxes.
 However, as detailed above, feral cat population levels in the Study Area are likely to already be high and the Disturbance Footprint has been co-located with cleared areas wherever possible, that may already provide a conduit for pest movement.
 With the implementation of best practice weed and pest mitigation measures, it is considered unlikely the Project will lead to a notable increase in pest populations.
-Northern quoll and ghost bat Any potential increase in cane toad populations as a result of the Project could threaten the northern quoll and potential ghost bat populations within the Disturbance Footprint.
-Cane toads were recorded during the field survey and are likely to be common in the area.
-Increases in pest predator species such as foxes and feral cats may lead to increased competition for prey species.
+Northern quoll and ghost bat thern quoll and Any potential increase in cane toad populations as a